mominurr/24HoursNewsHub/README.md

 # 24HoursNewsHub

-A Flask-based web application that scrapes and displays news articles from top news websites, categorized and updated every 24 hours.
+A Flask-based web application that scrapes and displays news articles from top news websites and updated every hour.
 The UI is built with HTML, CSS, and Bootstrap 5 for a modern, responsive experience.

 ## Features
 - Scrapes news from multiple sources (Bangla & English)